Enjoyable watercolor painting ideas

 White: Titanium white, required more than other colors

-Black: Lamp black or Mars black
+Black: Lamp black, Mars black

 Artist grade paints have more pigment and less fillers and binders.
 If you would like to use artist’s grade paints, I would advise Liquitex heavy body, Graham (satisfactory quality, not that great tubes) or Golden (also tough to open tubes).

-Longer list of acrylic paint colors:
+Additional acrylic paint colors:

 Ocher: yellow ocher or golden ocher